mdholloway/nsfwoid/README.md

 # nsfwoid

-This is a fork of the [open_nsfw--][] project, updated for use in Wikimedia production.
+This is a fork of the [open_nsfw--][] project, productionized for Wikimedia.
 The project is originally based on Yahoo's [open_nsfw][].

-It provides image NSFW likelihood scoring as a web service.
+It provides image NSFW likelihood scoring as a service.

 ## Running the service

 ### Quick start
-To run the service as a local Python process:
 ```
 python3 app.py
 ```

 ### Dockerization via Blubber

-Dockerfile generation and Docker image creation is supported with Wikimedia's Blubber tool.
-See the [project documentation][Blubber] for details.
+Dockerfile generation and Docker image creation is supported with [Blubber].

 **Note:** Currently broken without patching Blubber; see https://phabricator.wikimedia.org/T227919.

-The Blubber fork branch at https://github.com/mdholloway/blubber/tree/python-fix contains the commit adding the `use-system-flag` declaration used in the Blubberfile here, cherry-picked on top of the latest Debian release.
+The Blubber fork branch at https://github.com/mdholloway/blubber/tree/python-fix contains a commit adding the `use-system-flag` declaration used in the Blubberfile here.

 ## API usage